Zoids: Chaotic Century: Guylos Zoids

 The Guylos Empire uses a smaller selection of Zoids for combat.
 Whereas the Helic Zoids are faster, the Guylos Zoids are stronger and heavier-armored.
 The most commonly seen Zoids of the Guylos forces are the Red Horn, Dark Horn, Zaber Fang (Sabre Tiger), Molga, Redler, Black Redler, Whale King, Rev Raptor, Gustav, and Iron Kong.

 Organoids

 Organoids are a special type of Zoid left over from the time of the Ancient Zoidians.
 They commonly resemble Japanese dragons (i.e. three claws on each "hand" and "foot"), and are around the size of a small horse.
 Organoids are unique to Chaotic Century and Guardian Force, and do not appear in any other series (though they appear in some games).
 Organoids have the ability to fuse with other Zoids, either healing them, making them more powerful, evolving them, etc. They also have the memories of their Zoidian partners stored inside of them.
 In ancient times, all Zoidians were paired with an organoid.

-Only four organoids appear in the series: Zeke, Shadow, Ambient, and Specular.
+Only four organoids appear in the series: Zeke, Shadow, Ambient, and Specula.